Shalabi Effect (album)

-Shalabi Effect is the eponymous debut album by Shalabi Effect.
+Shalabi Effect is the debut album by Shalabi Effect.
 The album cover is taken from the famous Eagle Nebula Pillars of Creation photo made by NASA's Hubble Space Telescope.
 The album began with the song "Aural Florida", which was originally going to be on a split release with Godspeed You!
 Black Emperor; when that release was abandoned, the rest of the album was created.